← Blog

 Who each one is best for

-Riffkit ($99/mo) — best if the format is what you actually want.
-Honest caveat first: Riffkit costs more than Creatify and has no free tier.
-What it does instead: you hand it one source — a TikTok link, an upload, or an analyzed template — and it reverse-engineers the emotional formula of a video that already went viral (the hook, the pacing, the beats, the scene structure) and rebuilds it as a brand-new video with your product, story and character.
+Riffkit (from $39/mo): best if the format is what you actually want.
+Honest caveat first: Riffkit costs more than Creatify on monthly price, and its free access is a first-video trial rather than a standing free tier.
+What it does instead: you hand it one source (a TikTok link, an upload, or an analyzed template) and it reverse-engineers the emotional formula of a video that already went viral (the hook, the pacing, the beats, the scene structure) and rebuilds it as a brand-new video with your product, story and character.
 You riff the formula, not the footage.

 The trap every product-URL tool shares